popgenomics/ABCsweep/readme.txt

+# Trying to estimate parameters of a selective sweep using ABC:
+# Simply call the following line to simulate:
+# 50 haploid individuals
+# 1000 SNPs in the surveyed region of length rho = 4.N.r.L = 100 (N=effective size, r=per nucleotide recombination rate, L=length in bp)
+# each combination of parameters are replicated 10 times
+# the genomic region has a length of 100kb
+# msms used parameters read from the file: SAA_SaA_age_pos.prior
+# Simulated models can be freely modified by adapting:
+# line #24 in order to modify the msms command line
+# the content of the prior file

+./ABCsweep.sh 50 1000 100 10 100000 SAA_SaA_age_pos.prior

-Trying to estimate parameters of a selective sweep using ABC: nInd=$1 # number of simulated individuals nSNP=$2 # number of SNPs to simulate rho=$3 # 4.N.r.L (N: number of individuals; r: recombination rate per bp; L: size of the genomic region)
+nInd=$1 # number of simulated individuals
+nSNP=$2 # number of SNPs to simulate rho=$3 # 4.N.r.L (N: number of individuals; r: recombination rate per bp; L: size of the genomic region)